cduvallet/research-parasite-editorial/ms.md

 First, a research parasite must become a data detective.
 While databases and search engines ease the process of finding data, identifying a comprehensive list of datasets for niche research questions remains challenging.
-In my meta-analysis, I learned to supplement my database searches by chasing down references from other papers.
+In my meta-analysis, I learned to supplement my database searches by chasing down references from papers and reviews.
 I became skilled at scrutinizing papers to find links to raw data and metadata, information which was often scattered throughout the paper and supplement.
 I eventually gained some intuition: if a ctrl-F for certain data-related keywords was not fruitful, I knew I should probably go ahead and email the authors.
-But even that required some detective work to find up-to-date email addresses and, at times, contact information for the first author, who might be more inclined to reply to my email.
+But even that required detective work in order to find up-to-date email addresses and, at times, contact information for the first author, who might be more inclined to reply to my email.
 Through every step of the process, I learned to notice strategic details and scour available information for any clues that might help me find what I needed.

 # 2. Data without metadata is useless

-Without all of the relevant technical and clinical metadata, it is impossible to do a re-analysis and the entire dataset is useless.
+Without all of the relevant technical and clinical metadata, it is impossible to re-analyze data and the entire dataset becomes useless.
-As a parasite, I identified three broad types of dataset-related metadata: (1) metadata linking the raw data IDs (e.g. file names, SRA run IDs) to their corresponding sample IDs, (2) metadata containing technical processing information (e.g. sequencing barcodes, sample replicate number, sampling date, etc) and (3) biological or clinical metadata (e.g. disease status, tissue type, etc). [could make a figure/schematic here]
+As a parasite, I identified three broad types of dataset-related metadata: (1) metadata linking the raw data IDs (e.g. file names, SRA run IDs) to their corresponding sample IDs, (2) metadata containing technical processing information (e.g. sequencing barcodes, sample replicate number, sampling date, etc) and (3) biological or clinical metadata (e.g. disease status, tissue type, etc). [could make a figure/schematic here, and potentially even show where things failed in my meta-analysis]
 Here also, there are many tricks to learn, for example: looking at raw sequencing data to infer the presence or absence of primers or barcodes, making educated guesses about disease status from sample IDs, and looking in all the nooks and crannies of SRA or ENA sample descriptors.

 # 3. Organize yourself for success

-As research parasites, we make mistakes and often need to start analyses over from scratch many times.
+As research parasites, we make mistakes and need to start analyses over from scratch many times.
 Intentional project and file organization can ensure that starting over is not a catastrophe each time.
 More specifically, separating source code from the data and producing intermediate files for each step of an analysis is key to unlocking parasitic productivity (cite cookie cutter data science).
 Clear project organization makes it easier to remember what different files are, to implement automated pipeline workflows, and to write parallel and modular scripts.